shooyin/mongodb-express-reactjs-nodejs/README.md

-﻿# MongoDB - Express - ReactJS - NodeJS
+﻿# MongoDB - Express - React - Node

 Boilerplate for starting a MERN Stack.